 As all Community Solar Projects are installed in-front of the meter (unlike Net Energy Metering projects), Project Managers should anticipate that their project will be required to fund a minimum basic package of interconnection improvements to allow their project to be connected to the grid and metered.
 In Pacific Power service area, Project Managers should expect to be quoted a minimum interconnection improvement cost of roughly $50,000.
 Project Managers that plan to develop small projects should take this into account and confirm this with utility interconnection staff early in the process.

 Take advantage of the Scoping Meeting convened by the utility at the start of the interconnection review process.

 While the above guidance on siting and siting can be helpful in reducing the cost of interconnection, the impacts of each project will be assessed individually by utilities and Project Managers should be sure to discuss and understand all project-specific details with their utility.
 Utilities will convene a Scoping Meeting with the Project Manager and key utility interconnection staff before conducting a Tier 2 or Tier 4 interconnection study.
 At this early stage of the review process, Project Managers may have some flexibility in adjusting their proposed system design, and they should take advantage of the opportunity to discuss potential issues and alternatives with utility staff.
-If a Project Manager lacks the subject matter expertise to have an informed technical conversation at this meeting, they may wish to retain an interconnection expert to accompany them (these Project Managers should refer to the Third Party Interconnection Expert and Community Solar Development Assistance portions of the Resources section below).
+If a Project Manager lacks the subject matter expertise to have an informed technical conversation at this meeting, they may wish to retain an interconnection expert to accompany them (these Project Managers should refer to Community Solar Development Assistance under Resources).
 Suggested topics to confirm with utility staff at this meeting include:

 - Confirming the utility’s best understanding of the Minimum Daytime Load assumptions for the distribution feeder that will be used in the interconnection study.